alancunha26/Dotfiles/README.md

 Hi!
 This is my guide to what you are expected to find when using my Dotfiles for to setup your digital environment.
 It supports [Arch Linux](#arch-linux-hyprland), [MacOS](#macos-aerospace) and [Windows](#windows-11).

+## Installation

+Currently, only manual installation is supported, but in the near future I hope to write an automatic installation script for each platform supported.

+### Arch Linux (Hyprland)

+> [!tip]
+> For a reference list of all packages used, you can [check below](#arch-linux-packages).

 <details>
 <summary><b><code>Previews</code></b></summary>